Marci599/neoarc.github.io/_wiki/sfmb_tutorial_sprites.md

 2. Make sure all `Sprite Frames` have the same size (width and height).
 3. Adjust frame count of the `Animation` if you changed the number of `Sprite Frames`.

-If you want to change how and what background layers appear in-game, please check this detailed tutorial: [[sfmb_tutorial_theme_settings]]{How to use the MapEditor ThemeSettings}.
+If you want to change how and what background layers appear in-game, please check this detailed tutorial: [[sfmb_tutorial_theme_settings]]{How to use the ThemeSettings}.

 # Fin.